 Meetings of the Board

-Section 1: The annual meeting of the Board of Trustees shall occur in the last quarter of the fiscal yearThere shall be at least 12 regular monthly meetings of the Board held each year.
+Section 1: The annual meeting of the Board of Trustees shall occur in the last quarter of the fiscal year.
+There shall be at least 12 regular monthly meetings of the Board held each year.
 Notice of Annual Meetings and Regular Meetings shall be given to each Trustee at least thirty (30) days in advance and Trustees shall also receive a written agenda a reasonable time in advance of each meeting.
 Meetings may be held without additional notice if the Bylaws fix the time and place of such Meetings or if the Board has established a meeting calendar.

-Section 2: Special Meetings of the Board of Trustees may be called by the Chair or by a majority of the Board filing a written request for such a meeting with the Chair and stating the objective, date, and hour, therefore.
+Section 2: Special Meetings of the Board of Trustees may be called by the Chair or by a majority of the Board by filing a written request for such a meeting with the Chair and stating the objective, date, and hour, therefore.
 Special Meetings shall be held upon four (4) days’ notice by first-class mail or 48 hours’ notice delivered in the United States mail, addressed to the recipient at the address shown for the recipient in the Corporation’s records, first-class postage prepaid; when personally delivered in writing to the recipient; or when faxed, emailed, or communicated orally, in person or by telephone, to the Trustee or to a person whom it is reasonably believed will communicate it promptly to the Trustee.

 Section 3: The Board shall select its own meeting format in any method allowed by the laws of the State of New York.
 Any such meeting, whether regular or special, complying with Sections 1 or 2 of Article V shall constitute a meeting of the Board of Trustees and shall subscribe to the policies, procedures, and rules adopted by the Board.